LemonFountainPerson/The-Lemon-Engine/Documentation.md

 The updatePlayer function is run after the updateObjects function.
 This means objects can move the player freely but for player to object interactions, they will most likely have to be handled rom the object's perspective in order to prevent a frame delay.

-Objects can be directly deleted from update objects function, but this requires extra logic handling so that an object in the list does not get skipped for evaluation that frame.
+Objects cannot be directly deleted from update objects function, but this requires extra logic handling so that an object in the list does not get skipped for evaluation that frame.
 The delete object function works by deleting the object you provide the pointer to, and will change the given pointer to point to the next item in the object list.
 Because of these complications, a helper function called "MarkObjectForDeletion" is preferable as it can used at any point in the program's execution safely and will provide additional checks for you to ensure the object can be deleted without error.
-When an object is marked for deletion, its state is set to (TO_BE_DELETED), and at the end of its iteration in the update objects function it will be deleted.
+When an object is marked for deletion, its state is set to (TO_BE_DELETED), and at the end of the behaviour loop in the update objects function it will be deleted.
 If you wish to undo the mark before its actual deletion you may use "UnmarkObjectForDeletion" to reverse this and preserve the object, although as a consequence the objects state will be reset to
 DEFAULT, and you may lose some data.
 (Such as if an object is in a unique state, this data will be lost when marked for deletion, which may cause logic errors.)